DenzelBraithwaite/Vault-of-Knowledge/html.md

 The _\<main>_ HTML element represents the dominant content of the body of a document.
 The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.

+> "So \<main> is where you put the good stuff, the important parts of a page, the reason the user came to this page in particular, not your site in general.
+In other words, the main content."

 <br>

 #### `<nav>`